captn3m0/codechef/_problems/easy/EQUATION.md

 ### Input

-The first line contains the number of test cases T (1<= T <= 50).
+The first line contains the number of test cases T (1&lt;= T &lt;= 50).
 Each test case contains 4 integers, N,A,B,C. 0 ≤ N,A,B,C ≤ 2500

 ### Output